2023 Solar Incentives Guide for Hanover, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
-The ITC initially covered 30% of all system costs (panels, accessories, equipment and labor), although the total amount has fluctuated over the last few years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system must have been installed on a property you own after January 1, 2006, for you to claim the credit.
+The ITC initially covered 30% of all system costs (panels, equipment, labor and accessories), although the amount has fluctuated over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Hanover solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Hanover solar panel installation expert.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these might include rebates, tax credits and more.
-Some incentives are ongoing, while others might only be available for a limited time.
-They may be provided by the Illinois government, or by your county or municipality.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+These solar incentives — which might be given by the state of Illinois, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Hanover